Tanzania travel advice

 Rainy season

-On the mainland, the rainy season extends from March to May and then again from November to December.
-Seasonal flooding can hamper overland travel and reduce the provision of essential services, particularly in the summer months.
-Roads may become impassable and bridges damaged.
+On the mainland, the rainy season usually extends from March to May and then again from November to December.
+This can vary from year to year due to climate change.
+Seasonal flooding can hamper overland travel and reduce the provision of essential services.
+Roads may become impassable due to mudslides and landslides.
+Bridges, buildings, and infrastructure may be damaged.

 Seismic activity